 Un-fun fact: A 2023 CROWN Workplace Research study found that, despite some progress over the past few years, race-based hair discrimination still remains a widespread issue for Black women in the workplace.
 Black women’s hair was two-and-a-half times more likely to be perceived as unprofessional.

 Ebony from the Chicago Housing Authority shares a common issue with their youth employment programs: Young participants who are not quite acing the professional decorum game.
 Ebony notes, “Employers sometimes expect them to act like adults in professional settings, which can lead to misunderstandings.”
-Setting realistic expectations up front can help, especially if you also advise supervisors on where to turn when help is needed.
+Setting realistic expectations upfront can help, especially if you also advise supervisors on where to turn when help is needed.

-This can be especially important when hosting interns or other talent that is by definition inexperienced.
+This can be especially important when hosting interns or other talent that is, by definition, inexperienced.

 “I think that it is important when working with any intern to be flexible and understanding of the fact that they're still figuring out their working style.
 They may not be skilled in advocating for themselves or navigating professional conflict.
 They may still be learning time and task management skills.
 We learned to be flexible and to help our interns improve their soft skills through coaching and demonstrating healthy behaviors.”
 Jasmine Nelson, Sr. Manager of Post-Secondary Coaching, UtmostU

 Hosting young or entry level talent does require some effort.
-Think about the needs of your talent, which may be different from a more experienced new employee.
+Think about the needs of your talent, which may be different from the needs of a more experienced new employee.
 For example, intern talent may need guidance around transportation, meals, or access to equipment such as laptops or appropriate work attire.
 Make sure supervisors have the capacity and patience to work with inexperienced team members.

 Embrace Mentorship